-Communication Studies - Certificate
+Communication Studies - Certificate of Proficiency

 The Certificate of Proficiency in Communication Studies is designed for students who successfully complete ten or more units of communication course work at Mission College.
 The importance of interpersonal communication and intercultural communication, small group and team skills, and public speaking training cannot be emphasized enough in providing the fundamental skills for successful personal and professional activities.
 This certificate will not only enhance the student’s chances of being selected for a job, but it may also open doors both professionally and personally.
 Skills learned will increase understanding, ability to communicate with other people, and give the necessary material to build bridges with other people.